danahynes/KillSwitch/README.md

 * Pulse - the LED uses PWM to fade from completely off to "On" brightness and back to completely off during bootup and shutdown.

 ###### LED On Brightness
 Sets the brightness of the LED, from 0 to 255, when the LED flashes/pulses during the bootup/shutdown process or when the Pi is fully booted and running.
-Note that this setting does not affect the brightness of the LED duting programming.
+Note that this setting does not affect the brightness of the LED during programming.
 The default is 255.

 ###### LED Off Brightness
 Sets the brightness of the LED, from 0 to 255, when the Pi is completely shut down and powered off.
 The default is 0.